SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 ## Further Reading

 I've not exhausted the topic of seizing power and the Hard Problem of MMT.
-The next article will continue on these themes.
+The next article will continue on these themes, expanding the [rough notes](#rough-notes) above.

 [Next chapter (Why Does It All Matter?)](../100_why_does_it_matter)